 The following week, on 24 March, the government announced a new set of measures to contain the pandemic, making the wearing of protective facemasks and 2-metre social distancing compulsory in public.
 Other measures included taking temperatures in hospitals, production plants and shops.
 Mass events remain cancelled until further notice.

-Almost 80% of citizens approve of measures adopted by the state in the reaction of the coronavirus, according to an exclusive poll for the daily Dennik N published on 29 March.
-Only 5% deem them excessive, while 13% would welcome even more restrictive measures.
-People resolutely agree with the obligatory face mask, the closure of schools and of shops on Sunday.
+Almost 80% of citizens said they approved of the state’s response to the coronavirus pandemic, according to an exclusive poll for the daily Dennik N published on 29 March.
+Only 5% deemed them excessive, while 13% would have welcomed even more restrictive measures.
+People resolutely agree with the obligatory wearing of facemasks, as well as the closure of schools and of shops.